swiss-seismological-service/scrtdd/README.md

 Then it is time to set the cross-correlation parameters, which require a more careful selection and it is covered in the next paragraph.

-In the ```data``` folder of this project there are some hypoDD 1.3 and 2.1b configuration example files (the velocity model has to be changed to reflect your specific use case).
+In the ```data``` folder of this project there are some hypoDD 1.3 and 2.1b configuration example files that have to be adapted to reflect your specific use case, especially the velocity model.
+We do not reccomend using those example files blindly, a good understanding of HypoDD software is required to obtain good results.

 Finally, when the configuration is ready, we can relocate the catalog with the command: